mathieucarbou/YaSolR/docs/manual.md

 `Min/Max Remapping` allows to remap where the 0% power is set (`Min`) and where the 100% power is set (`Max`).
 When remapped, the new duty range (0-100%) will match values from `Min` to `Max` instead of `0` to `100%`.

-This can be used for example to limit the power output of a dimmer, or to remap the pwm signal sent to a voltage regulator.
+This can be used for example to limit the power output of a dimmer, or to remap the signal sent to a voltage regulator.

 For example, if you set the range to `10-80%, then the new 0 will match a duty cycle of 10% and the new full power (100%) will match a duty cycle of 80%.

-Read more about how to calibrate a voltage regulator in the [Voltage Regulators](#voltage-regulators-lsa-lctc-etc) section.

 ##### Measurement Device